 Face to Face Part: November 21-25, 2022

-This training course adopts a multi-hazard, multi-level, multi-agency and multi-disciplinary approach to disaster risk management (DRM).
-It also addresses events-related activities as well as those that need to be undertaken on a daily basis to mitigate the impacts of different hazards.
+50th DMC adopts a multi-hazard, multi-level, multi-agency and multi-disciplinary approach to disaster risk management (DRM).
+It will address events-related activities as well as those that need to be undertaken on a daily basis to mitigate the impacts of different hazards.
 Participants will develop proactive views towards DRM through country sharing of lessons learned and good practices and through interactive adult learning methodologies.
 With COVID-19 still in our midst, the course is even more practical and relevant.

 This is one of the ADPC Academy’s flagship courses, along with the CBDRR and FDRM courses.
 Initially offered shortly after the founding of ADPC in 1986, it has been redesigned and updated a number of times to ensure that it continues to be relevant for DRM professionals in a rapidly changing world.